-Join the Nutrimarketing experts on a guided tour to discover how leading companies are responding to innovations in the Food & Beverage industry.
+The Nutrimarketing experts navigated a guided tour to discover how leading companies are responding to innovations in the Food & Beverage industry.

-Select one of the themes below to hear first-hand what companies have to say about their new products.
-Don’t miss the chance to learn about the different applications to see how they could benefit you and your business.
+The themes below were available for selection to hear first-hand what companies had to say about their new products.
+The Discovery Tours provided a great chance to learn about the different applications and to see how they could benefit you and your business.

 Although consumers in developed countries are already eating too much protein, 75 % are still looking to add more proteins to their diet.